Will My Child Stop Bedwetting?

-- Does your child have symptoms of anxiety or do they snore at night?
+- Is your child having symptoms of anxiety or snores at night?

-- Has your child started bedwetting again after no episodes for at least six months?
+- Have they started bedwetting again after no episodes for at least six months?

 - Do certain types of food or drinks trigger more bedwetting episodes?

-Talk to the Pediatrician About Bedwetting – Bedwetting may be caused by diabetes, sleep apnea, urinary tract infection, hormone imbalance, chronic constipation, or some other issue.
+Talk to the Pediatrician About Bedwetting – Bedwetting could also be caused by diabetes, sleep apnea, urinary tract infection, hormone imbalance, chronic constipation, or some other issue.
 Your child’s doctor can evaluate them.
-Be sure that the problem is not stress related or due to an underlying medical condition.
+Be sure the problem is not stress related or due to an underlying medical condition.

-Acknowledge bedwetting – Potty training does not simply help stop bedwetting permanently but children also need to learn bladder training mechanisms.
+Acknowledge the bedwetting – Potty training does not simply help stop your child from having accidents but they also need to learn bladder training mechanisms.
 Not all children are able to hold urine during their sleep or are able to wake up when they need to use the toilet.
-Some children have smaller bladders than other children of the same age, which may cause bedwetting.
+Some children have smaller bladders than other children of the same age, which may cause wetting the bed.
 Assure your child that bedwetting in children is common.
 It is nothing to be ashamed of and almost all children eventually outgrow it.

 Technique called “lifting.” – Make sure your child goes to the bathroom right before they go to the bed, and then waking them up after they have been asleep two or three hours and taking them to the toilet.
 Double voiding helps too.
 Let them empty their bladder twice before they sleep.